zzuse/dotfiles/README.md

 Add dotfiles
 ------------

-in my configuration, mkrc command will add dotfiles to dotfiles-local by default, if U want to add to a dotfiles dir, U will run like this:
+in my configuration, mkrc command will add dotfiles to dotfiles-local by default, if U want to add to the dotfiles dir, U will run like this:

     mkrc -d dotfiles .XXX